vitorinojoao/mlapi/README.md

 You should check the commands in `CLIdaemon.txt`.
 It has missing information that must be specified according to the characteristics of your system.

-&rarr; **The auth.py CLI command generates a signed access token!**
-The `auth.py` file can be used to generate signed tokens for a JWT authorization scheme.
-You should check the commands in `CLIauth.txt`.
-Each token should be shared with only one client to enable temporary access to the API.

 &rarr; **An API is only as secure as its authorization scheme!**
-A scalable and secure scheme with RSA signatures is implemented, but it must be used properly.
+A JWT authorization scheme with RSA signatures is implemented, but it must be used properly.
 You should ensure that every route requires an Authorization header and verifies the access tokens.
-The `auth_public_key.pem` file may be shared to enable external verification of RSA signatures.
-Do not share the `auth_private_key.pem` file nor the secret string used for its keyfile encryption.
+After an initial request to `/auth/reset/`, the refresh tokens can be used at `/auth/refresh/` to renew access.

 ## Sample Code